 “Age is an issue of mind over matter.
 If you don’t mind, it doesn’t matter.” – Mark Twain

-1] Changing your own mindset : This is the biggest challenge and needless to mention, it is a life long process across our various aspects.
-Right from your body language to your interactions and inputs, you as an individual need to come across as progressive.
+This is the biggest challenge and needless to mention, it is a life long process across our various aspects.
+Right from your body language to your interactions and inputs, a job seeker, as an individual needs to come across as progressive.
 I know it is easier said than done, but we also know ‘No pain….No gain’.

-2] Prepare a list of Target Companies : Recently when I was counseling a senior candidate from a Legal background, he shared that with his experience of 30 years, he had successfully handled IPO’s at every organization he worked with.
-I advised him to prepare a list of Companies which were about to launch IPO’s in the next few months and devise a search strategy accordingly.
-Identifying your area of expertise over years and focusing specific companies in that niche sets the right direction.
+Recently when I was counselling a senior candidate from a Legal background.
+He shared that with his experience of 30 years, he had successfully handled IPO’s at every organization he worked with.
+I advised him to prepare a list of Companies that were about to launch IPO’s in the next few months and devise a search strategy accordingly.
+Identifying your area of expertise over the years and focusing on specific companies in that niche sets the right direction for a job seeker.

 Develop a BLOG of your own.
 Start sharing your perspectives and years of learning with the readers and the lesser experienced ones could gain value.
 Just once a month, you may write an interesting article.
-It helps position you as a brand amongst both, prospective employers as well as companies/start ups seeking management advice (who can be your potential customers when you decide to do independent consulting at a later stage).
+It helps position you as a brand amongst both, prospective employers as well as companies/startups seeking management advice (who can be your potential customers when you decide to do independent consulting at a later stage).

 At 50 plus, you would have developed the wealth of a strong Network by sheer work experience of so many years.
 It only means that you need to re-connect with them and activate your relationships.
-And believe me, with the social media platforms, it is far easier to do so today.
+And believe me, with the social media platforms, for a job seeker it is far easier to do so today.
 The Network Sources can be a big source for leads:

 - Ex Bosses

-7] Cover Note : This again should capture and focus on points which you as an experienced professional bring to the table.
-Like Diversity, Maturity of going through the crests and troughs of professional challenges, Great work ethics and Stability in thinking backed by positive results.
-At the same time the tone and presentation of your note should showcase you as an open minded individual who has absorbed the latest happenings and put them to good use.
+This again should capture and focus on points which you as an experienced professional bring to the table.
+Like Diversity, Maturity of going through the crests and troughs of professional challenges, Great work ethics, and Stability in thinking backed by positive results.
+At the same time, the tone and presentation of a job seeker’s cover note should showcase him/her as an open-minded individual who has absorbed the latest happenings and put them to good use.

-8] Speaking engagements : Accept speaking engagements with management institutes, professional bodies and other relevant platforms.
+Accept speaking engagements with management institutes, professional bodies, and other relevant platforms.
 Prepare and present unique perspectives with your experience on the subject.
-It helps you to be top of mind.
+It helps a job seeker to be on the top of mind.

-9] Energy levels : Needless to mention, a well maintained healthy body and mind demonstrating high energy levels are essential to impress the prospective employer.
+Needless to mention, a well maintained healthy body and mind demonstrating high energy levels are essential for a job seeker to impress the prospective employer.

-10] Being active on Managing Committees : There are management associations or other professional groups which offer a platform catering to the development needs of organisations both big and small.
+There are management associations or other professional groups which offer a platform catering to the development needs of organizations both big and small.
 Being on the management committee or leading projects for such groups helps you to position yourself as an active resource for any company.
 You might do it for free now, but over time, people at the right places see the value you bring to the table and when there is a suitable opportunity, chances of your getting a lead and preference are high.